GuntherSe/clubdmx_code/README.md

 ClubDMX offers various possibilities for **Cues**:
 * Cues with Fader
 * Cues with Button
-* One Cue with top priority for handling the the hardware devices and creating new Cues
+* One Cue with top priority for direct handling the the hardware devices and creating new Cues
 * Cuelists as collections of Cues, with fade-times and wait-times.

 ### Data stored in CSV files